 - Metal standoffs

 Project size: Two corridor walls.
-Each wall was approximately 31-feet long by 9-feet tall.
+Each wall was approximately 31 feet long by 9 feet tall.

 The wall mural material we recommended and was selected is 3M’s PVC-free wall vinyl with a matte laminate.
 The murals need the laminate because they’re located in a heavy traffic area to and from the busy emergency department.
 This means the wall takes a lot of bumps and scratches from the carts and beds constantly traveling through this area.

 In addition to the wall murals, the project included 32 acrylic panel graphics.
-The challenge here was to protect the images from scratches and oils for touching.
+The challenge here was to protect the images from scratches and oils from touching.
 To do this, we reverse printed the images on a clear 3M vinyl.
 Then we wet-applied the graphics to the acrylic panel’s backside.
 The result was a clear image for the viewer with nice, rich colors

 We mounted the acrylic graphic panels to the walls using metal standoffs.
-This allowed for layering of additional colored panels behind the images to give a nice, dimensional look for the walls.
+This allowed for the layering of additional colored panels behind the images to give a nice, dimensional look to the walls.
 This layering also allowed the caption text to be added for each image to help tell the stories.

-With this proactive design assistance with Jung, once design was complete, we were well-positioned to move quickly to bring the design to reality.
+With this proactive design assistance from Jung, once the design was complete, we were well-positioned to move quickly to bring the design to reality.
 When the hospital approved the design, SpeedPro printed and installed the project within two weeks.
 Through careful planning and project management, the actual installation took less than five hours.
 With no mess or disruption to the hospital’s walkway traffic.

-The decision to use wall murals and acrylic graphic panels helped keep this project in budget.
-It eliminated any structural changes to the walls or addition of any power or data infrastructure to support digital displays.
+The decision to use wall murals and acrylic graphic panels helped keep this project within budget.
+It eliminated any structural changes to the walls or the addition of any power or data infrastructure to support digital displays.
 And the hospital got a more visually impacting display than their original plan could have given them.
 By choosing the right materials and applications, the design team was able to help make their dream come true.

 In today’s healthcare facilities (or any building type), there is a story to tell.
-Whether it’s a history wall, recognition of donors who made the project possible, or telling the story of the company’s brand.
+Whether it’s a history wall, recognition of donors who made the project possible or telling the story of the company’s brand.